AdroitAnandAI/Computer-Vision-Math-Magic-vs-AI/README.md

 The drawbacks of the above algorithm are:
 <br> a.
 Iterative computation increases time complexity.
 <br> b.
 Potential error of 0.5 degrees due to step size.
-Mostly, scanned document would be of form format or tabular data containing lines or point spread of lines (lines can be disjoint in scanned image, due to lack of scan or print quality).
+<br>Mostly, scanned document would be of form format or tabular data containing lines or point spread of lines (lines can be disjoint in scanned image, due to lack of scan or print quality).
 Hence, the question boils down to "whether we can compute the line and Θ, given a point spread as input?"

 **Method 2: Hough Transform Peak**